cert-manager/cert-manager/design/acme-orders-challenges-crd.md

 	// FailureTime stores the time that this order failed.
 	// This is used to influence garbage collection and back-off.
-	// The order resource will be automatically deleted after 30 minutes has
-	// passed since the failure time.
-	// +optional
 	FailureTime *metav1.Time `json:"failureTime,omitempty"`
 }